This Sunday

 Closing Prayer:

-Jesus, give us the grace to find you in the ordinary circumstances of life,
+Lord, give us the grace to hear the cries of the poor,

 Gospel Reflection